bmcduarte/theVillageCounter/README.md

-# The Village Counter
+# The V Counter

-Welcome to the village counter!
-Just click and compare results after each all-hands session!
+Welcome to the v counter!
+Just click and compare results after each session!